VisionQuest: Cast and characters

-A bounty hunter who is hunting Vision.
+A bounty hunter who is looking for Vision.
 Matalas compared Paladin to the Star Wars bounty hunter Boba Fett.
 Stashwick described the character as a badass and said he was similar to previous roles that Matalas had written for him.
+Matalas drew inspiration from Tommy Lee Jones's performance as Sam Gerard in the film The Fugitive (1993) to shape Paladin's morally ambiguous personality.